 First, make sure that your Juneteenth programming is supplementary to your existing DEI efforts.
 If you are not already prioritizing diversity, equity, and inclusion (DEI) at your organization, Juneteenth programs may appear hollow or performative.
 Recognize Juneteenth on your organization’s social media and in your internal and external newsletters.
 This may look like sharing news about your organization’s Black or African American ERG (employee resource group) or releasing a statement about your commitment to equity.
 You might also highlight your supplier diversity, partnerships with Black-owned organizations, and employees who are making a difference in multicultural communities.

 Also, we recommend creating special internal content and programming to share educational resources, events, and virtual experiences that help to educate your internal and external communities about the holiday.
 Communicate to your employee base that you encourage their attendance, participation, and curiosity.
-In 2021, Juneteenth is on a Saturday, so most employees will have the day off; but, if your organization is active on the weekends, demonstrate your commitment to celebrating Juneteenth by allowing employees to take paid time off or consider making the day a company-wide day of service.
+If Juneteenth falls on a workday, demonstrate your commitment to celebrating Juneteenth by allowing employees to take paid time off or consider making the day a companywide day of service.

 While our society has systemic issues to address, remember that Juneteenth is about celebration and empowerment.
 Push for positive change by illuminating historical contributions, changemakers, and inspiring stories.